bee-Michi/github-cli/readme.md

 ### Running the program:

-You can run it from your termianl like this:

-(Make shoure to be in the same directory!)
+After entering the directory type in this command

 Windows: ```python git.py```

 MacOS: ```python3 git.py```

-Linux: Same as windows (if not working try the macos form)
+Linux: Same as windows (if not working try like MacOS)

 Or you can run it from your ide/text editor/ an online python interpreter like replit.

 ## Liscence

-This program is distribuated under the GNU GPL 3.0.
+This program is distribuated under the MIT liscene!

-If you wan to learn more about it read the liscence file, or go [here](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Learn more at the liscence file!

 ## Contributing and Forking